 - Potential roadblocks

-3 key benefits of using a Gantt chart
+Some key benefits of free Gantt charts include:

-Organizations are struggling to deliver projects on time, with IPMA’s 2019 report revealing that only 30% managed to do so.
+Organizations are struggling to deliver projects on time, with the Wellington State of Project Management report revealing that only 29% mostly or always do so.

-An online Gantt chart tool helps PMs manage all aspects of a project by outlining who’s working on what and when in a single board, even across multiple teams.
+An online Gantt chart tool helps PMs manage all aspects of a project and keep things on schedule by outlining who’s working on what and when in a single board, even across multiple teams.

-What are the top free Gantt chart apps?
+What is the top free Gantt chart software?

 There are many free Gantt chart tools to choose from.
 We’ve listed the top three to get you started: